OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/GSoC-2022/README.md

     - For the nonhomogeneous channels gmax was variable along the segments and were calculated on the basis of distance from the soma.
 Utilised the following strategy to check on the gmax values being set:
         - For the hoc code: Utilised the neuron gui model view option to view the gmax
         - For the neuroml code: Added print statements inside biophys_inhomogeneous() of neuroml generated neuron file
-        - Worked with Ankur and improved the pyneuroml.neuron utils module to give information for the mechanisms on segment level
+        - Worked with Ankur and improved the pyneuroml.neuron utils module to give information for the mechanisms on segment level [PR](https://github.com/NeuroML/pyNeuroML/pull/184)
     - Added axonal, dendritic segments to the segment groups axon_group and dendrite_group respectively for better visualisation on OpenSourceBrain.
     - Added OMV tests on the multicompartmental cell for both NEURON and the LEMS file.

+Some of my commits of the work mentioned above can be reference to this [merged PR#42](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/pull/42)

-- Created an python script with BahlPyramidal cell class and methods to plot the simulated data
+- Created multicomp_cell.py with BahlPyramidal cell class and methods to plot the simulated data
     - The class __init__ module:
         - added units to the parameters being passed to it
         - initialised variable parameters value as a string element